This essay was developed due to requests by clients.

 Shame is often also directed at those who are simply living differently to us.

-Shame can also be an issue in the family context, arguably because of the loss of parenting skills and ‘the Village’.
-For example children may be linguistically shamed even though this really should be about a child’s behaviour rather than a criticism of their selves (e.g ‘bad boy/girl’ versus ‘I love you but that behaviour isn’t great’).
+In addition shame can be an issue in the family context, arguably because of the loss of parenting skills and ‘the Village’ required to raise a child.
+For example children may be shamed through language (e.g ‘bad boy/girl’ versus ‘I love you but what you’re doing right now isn’t great’).

 There is another interesting thing about shame: that is that it may actually be self- defeating, as not only is the shame-energy not necessarily discharged but the other may also be empowered.
 This can apply to those who we choose to shame who are actually so full of shame that they are completely dissociated from their embodied sense of it.
 (Numerous politicians are a case in point here.)